 It’s one of the healthcare-sharing ministries, so there are some things that it won’t cover (e.g., pre-existing conditions, cosmetic surgery, etc.).

 Not only that, but dental and eye insurance aren’t part of CHM plans.

 Have realistic expectations.
 CHM is not a magic solution that’ll cover all your medical bills.

-You have a personal responsibility for paying your monthly share and any fees associated with using the services of providers outside of the CHM network.
+You’re responsible for paying your monthly fee and any fees associated with using the services of providers outside of the CHM network.